Services

 • Auditability supports governance and review

-It becomes clearer faster when the team can already point to the owner, the context, and the constraints around release.
+The work moves faster when the team can point to the owner, the data context, and the release constraints before delivery starts.

 What usually needs to be clear first: